data2viz/data2viz/scale/README.md

 ## Clamping

-What happends if the scale is asked to process a number outside of the domain?
+What happens if the scale is asked to process a number outside of the domain?
 That’s what clamping controls.
 If it is set, then the bounds of the range are the minimum and maximum value that can be returned by the scale.
 Else, the same transformation applies to all numbers, whether they fall within the